 - An accredited academic program dedicated to improving journalism ethics through courses on religious, business and conflict reporting.

 - Guest lectures and panel discussions featuring prominent journalists, academics, diplomats, government officials and business leaders

 - Visits to famous Prague sites and optional excursions to historic places around the Czech Republic

 - Social & cultural events

-Your participation also includes these exclusive benefits designed to make your summer in Prague an experience to remember:
+Your participation also includes these exclusive benefits designed to make your time in Prague an experience to remember: